betler/g-mail-relay-api/README.md

 3. If only application id matches a given configuration, this could happen because:
    - Email message type is null: then a configuration with an application id but no message type is searched.
 If found, it is selected
    - Email message type is not null but there is not a matching configuration.
 Then, a configuration with the same application ID AND a null message type is searched.
 This is: it will never be matched if application id is the same AND not the message type AND the configuration message type is not null.
 4. If application id and message type did not give a match, the message from address is searched in the configuration.
-Keep in mind in this point the brackets XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+For this matching, the personal information is removed.
+This means, `John Doe <john.doe@example.com>`is the same address as `john.doe@example.com`.
 5. If none of the steps below did give a match, then the default configuration is used for the applicable sending type (api or smtp).

 ## I'm confused